ansh997/ansh997/README.md

 ### Hi there 👋
 #### My Name is Himanshu Pal.
-I am currently working as an Analyst ar Barclays PLC.
-I make tools for traders.
+I am currently pursuing a master's in CS at IIIT-Hyderabad.
 I like to read about new technologies a lot and maybe build one in future.
 <a href="https://app.daily.dev/shirotama"><img src="https://github.com/ansh997/ansh997/blob/main/devcard.svg" width="400" alt="Himanshu Pal's Dev Card"/></a>

 <!--